HistoryThis section has been translated automatically.

 Parinaud, 1889; Petzetakis, 1935; Debré, 1950; Mollaret, 1950;

 Diane Hensel of Oklahoma first isolated the pathogen in 1990, and it was given her name.

 Worldwide occurring bacterial infectious disease with acute or sub-acute course and spontaneous healing, which is counted among the Bartonellosis.
 Inoculation of the pathogen often through cat scratches or bites.

 PathogenThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-Infection with Bartonellae (formerly Rochalimaea) henselae (small pleomorphic bacteria).
-Pathogenetically, infection with cutaneous lymphonodermal primary complex occurs by exogenous inoculation, especially by cat scratch or bite injuries; infection but also by flea and tick bites is possible.
-Infected target cells (endothelial cells) induce release of growth factors (VEGF vascular endothelial growth factor), which lead to endothelial cell proliferation.
+Infection with Bartonella (formerly Rochalimaea) henselae (small pleomorphic bacteria).
+Pathogenetically, infection with cutaneous lymphonodary primary complex occurs by exogenous inoculation, especially through cat scratch or bite lesions; however, infection is also possible through flea and tick bites.
+Infected target cells (endothelial cells) induce the release of growth factors (e.g. VEGF: vascular endothelial growth factor), which lead to endothelial cell proliferation.

 ManifestationThis section has been translated automatically.